unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

   Old behavior could be restored using `FeatureConfiguration.DataTemplateSelector.UseLegacyTemplateSelectorOverload = true`.
 * Using "/n" directly in the XAML for a text/content property is not supported anymore in order to match the UWP behavior.
   You can use "&#x0a;" instead in the text/content properties or a carriage return where you need it in the localized resources.
+* The `ResourcesGeneration` msbuild target has been renamed to `UnoResourcesGeneration`

 ### Bug fixes
  * MediaPlayerElement [iOS] Subtitles are not disable on initial launch anymore